VAT Payment Calculator

 Who needs to pay VAT in the Czech Republic?

-In the Czech Republic, you must pay VAT under a number of circumstances.
-1) Your annual turnover exceeds CZK 2 million.
-2) You gained assets via privatization, a merger, or the sale of a company.
+In the Czech Republic, you must pay VAT if your annual turnover exceeds CZK 2 million.
+It is also necessary to pay VAT if you gain assets via privatization, a merger, or the sale of a company.
 You might also choose to pay VAT voluntarily, which in some cases can be beneficial (more on this below).

 Which obligations do VAT payers have?